na-na-hi/renget/archive/chrprompt2.md

 **Guildmons without partners**, do you recruit other guildmons for big missions?
 If so, who?
 Or would you rather go solo?

-**Teams of mons,** does your team fight over who's doing bag duty, or does one of your teammates just stick with it every mission?
+**Teams of mons**, does your team fight over who's doing bag duty, or does one of your teammates just stick with it every mission?

 **Guildmons with a dorm**, how is your room decorated?

 ##->**Pair Questions**<-

 **Luka & Nine**: How did you two meet?

+**Cassie & Furret**: When are you and Cassie going to compete for the best fashion designer?

+**Cassie & Pika**: When are you both sparking the shipping wars?

 ##->**Lore and Misc Questions**<-